Cosmoglobe: Simulating zodiacal emission with ZodiPy: Zodiacal emission

-Dust grains come in varying shapes and compositions and are not true blackbodies.
-We, therefore, model the IPD grains as modified blackbodies instead, where we scale the Planck function, $B_\lambda(T)$, by an emissivity, $E_\lambda$, which measures the IPDs deviation from the Planck function at some wavelength.
-Additionally, we assume that the composition of the dust grains in a specific IPD component is correlated with one another such that the emissivity, $E_{c,\lambda}$, differs for the various components.
+Dust grains come in varying shapes and compositions and they are not true blackbodies.
+We, therefore, model the IPD grains as modified blackbodies instead, where we scale the Planck function, $B_\lambda(T)$, by an emissivity, $E_\lambda$, which measures the deviation of the IPD grain from the Planck function at some wavelength.
+Additionally, we assume that all the dust in a specific IPD component is of the same composition, but we allow the composition to vary from component to component, such that the emissivity becomes $E_{c,\lambda}$.
 The thermal emission then becomes

-In addition to generating thermal radiation, IPD grains will also scatter sunlight at infrared wavelengths.
+In addition to generating thermal radiation, IPD grains also scatter sunlight at infrared wavelengths.
 The scattering term, as defined in K98, is

-Here $A_{c, \lambda}$ is the albedo, which represents the fraction of photons that get reflected by the surface of the grain and is a function of the dust grains composition, and $F_\lambda^\odot$ is the solar spectral irradiance, representing the flux received at some wavelength by the surface of the dust grains at some distance from the Sun.
+Here $A_{c, \lambda}$ is the albedo, which represents the fraction of photons that get reflected by the surface of the grain and is a function of the grain composition, and $F_\lambda^\odot$ is the solar spectral irradiance, representing the flux received at some wavelength by the surface of the dust grains at some distance from the Sun.
 The spectral solar irradiance is given by

 where $F_{\lambda,0}^\odot$ is the reference spectra of the solar irradiance at 1~AU, and $R$ is the radial distance from the Sun.
-The solar irradiance reference spectra used in the DIRBE model is tabulated in the \textit{COBE} DIRBE Zodiacal Light Prediction Software.
+The solar irradiance reference spectra used in the DIRBE model is tabulated in the \textrm{COBE} DIRBE Zodiacal Light Prediction Software.

 Finally, $\Phi_\lambda(\Theta)$ is the phase function and represents the distribution of scattered light intensity.
 The phase function as defined in K98 is